 Plagiarism can ruin the life of a student or even a writer.
 Often when someone plagiarizes, they do it unintentionally to make it rich with resources and sources.
 However, exaggeration anywhere is not acceptable.
 Hence, it is always better to be aware of all kinds of plagiarism, be it direct or patchwork.

-This type of content is also a part of plagiarism because here, others’ work gets recognized as one’s own, without a bit of effort from the writer’s part.
+This type of content is also a part of plagiarism because here, others’ work gets recognized as one’s own, without a bit of effort on the writer’s part.
 Thus, both the institutions and the writers should be aware of plagiarism and use the checkers properly.